RedHatProductSecurity/trestle-demo/README.md

 cd trestle-workspace
 ```

-For information on how to get started, see our [Getting Started Guide](docs/getting_started.md)
+For more information on how to get started, see our [Getting Started Guide](docs/getting_started.md)